uber-node/ringpop-node/README.md

 * `ping.send` - a ping is sent
 * `ping-req.recv` - a ping-req is received
 * `ping-req.send` - a ping is sent
+* `requestProxy.retry.attempted` - a proxied request retry is attempted
+* `requestProxy.retry.failed` - a proxied request is retried up to the maximum number of retries and fails
+* `requestProxy.retry.succeeded` - a proxied request is retried and succeeds

 ## Gauges
 These gauges represent: